-Several risks and additional responsibilities are associated with using by-product feeds.
-As discussed previously, additional time is required for checking prices, managing inventories, and feeding (if the current feeding system is not set up for using by-product feeds).
-If a producer does not have sufficient time to devote to these tasks, then it may not be desirable to add by-product feeds into feeding programs.
+There are several risks and additional responsibilities associated with using by-product feeds that producers should be aware of.
+As discussed previously, additional time is required for checking prices, managing inventories and feeding (if the current feeding system is not set up for using by-product feeds).
+If a producer does not have sufficient time to devote to these tasks, then it may not be desirable to add by-product feeds into the feeding program.
 Large amounts of money can be invested in inventory that may reduce cash flow.
-The extent of investment depends on the number of by-product feeds, amounts fed, and the producer's current cash flow position.
+The extent of investment depends on the number of by-product feeds, amounts fed and the producer's current cash flow position.

-The producer assumes complete responsibility for balancing rations to support desired growth or milk production levels and animal health with byproduct feeds.
-Also, the producer assumes the responsibility for quality control including screening for any contaminants or poor quality feeds that feed companies normally provide.
+The producer assumes complete responsibility for balancing rations to support desired growth or milk production levels and animal health with by-product feeds.
+Also, the producer assumes the responsibility for quality control, including screening for any contaminants or poor-quality feeds that feed companies normally provide.
 By-product feeds can be contaminated by a number of products, especially those that do not come from the food processing industry.
-For example, aflatoxin and other mycotoxins are potential risks in certain by-product feeds such as peanut meal, cottonseed, and grain screenings.
-Cotton products may contain gossypol that can be toxic when fed to certain monogastric or young ruminants or if too much is fed to mature ruminants.
-Residues from herbicides, pesticides, etc., must be avoided because of potential animal health problems and the risk of contaminating the resulting milk and meat.
+For example, aflatoxin and other mycotoxins are potential risks in certain by-product feeds such as peanut meal, cottonseed and grain screenings.
+Cotton products may contain gossypol that can cause toxicity when fed to certain monogastric or young ruminants or if too much is fed to mature ruminants.
+Residues from herbicides, pesticides, etc. must be avoided because of potential animal health problems and the risk of contaminating the resulting milk and meat.
 Most by-product feeds from the production of human foods have already been checked for these residues, but that may not be the case for by-product feeds from other sources.